Alpine galaxias

-The alpine river galaxias (Galaxias paucispondylus) is a galaxiid of the genus Galaxias, found only in mid to high altitude streams flowing from the Southern Alps of New Zealand.
+The alpine river galaxias (Galaxias paucispondylus) is a galaxiid of the genus Galaxias, found only in mid to high elevation streams flowing from the Southern Alps of New Zealand.
 It grows to a length of up to 11 cm.

 Alpine galaxias are speckled olive-green over a light brown base.
 The single large dorsal fin is rounded, and set back two thirds of the body length, the anal fin a little further back.
 The caudal fin is large and slightly forked.
 Like all galaxiids it lacks scales and has a thick, leathery skin covered with mucus.

 They are non-diadromous and therefore do not have a marine phase and are not part of the whitebait catch.